headwirecom/aemdc/README.md

 	        />
 	</jcr:root>

-When running aemdc, the placeholders will be replaced by the arguments provided
+When running aemdc, the placeholders will be replaced with the arguments provided

 	aemdc template contentpage mycontentpage "jcr:title=my title" "jcr:description=my description" "ranking={Long}10" "sling:resourceType=my-aem-project/components/mycontentpage" "ph_contentpage_1:property1=value1" "ph_contentpage_1:property2=value2" "ph_contentpage_2:property3=value3"

-placeholders with the syntax ph_<name>_<number> are meant to be lists of name value pairs.
+placeholders with the syntax ph_<name>_<number> are meant to be lists of name-value pairs.
 The number indicates how many spaces will be emitted before each name value pair in the output file

 for example: "ph\_contentpage\_2":